Populär Historia: History and profile

 Populär Historia was started in 1991.
 The founding company was Historiska Media.
 The LRF Media acquired the magazine in May 2010 and owned it until 1 June 2016 when it was sold to the Bonnier Group.

 The magazine is based in Malmö.
-Since 2016 the magazine has been published by the Bonnier Publications on a monthly basis.
-As of 2016 Jacob Wiberg was the editor-in-chief of the magazine.
+Since 2016, the magazine has been published by Bonnier Publications on a monthly basis.
+As of 2016, Jacob Wiberg was the editor-in-chief of the magazine.

+Populär Historia was the recipient of the Swedish Magazine Publishers Association's grand prize in 2004.

-In 2007 the majority of Populär Historia readers were men.
+In 2007, the majority of Populär Historia readers were men.
 The circulation of the magazine was 22,300 copies in 2000.
 The magazine sold 35,000 copies in 2009.